edbennett/python-testing-ci/_episodes/03-fixtures.md

 keypoints:
 - "A _fixture_ is a piece of test data that can be passed to multiple tests."
 - "Define a fixture by creating a function with the `@pytest.fixture` decorator that returns the desired data.
 Any test that takes an argument of the same name will receive the data in the fixture."
 - "Set the `scope` parameter to the `@pytest.fixture` decorator to control if and where the fixture is re-used across multiple tests.
-For example. `scope="session"` reuses the fixture for the complete run of tests."
+For example. `scope=\"session\"` reuses the fixture for the complete run of tests."
 ---

 As we saw in the last section, when using parametrization it's often useful to split your test function into two logical parts: